azuregig/AzureGIGWiki/README.md

 <hr />

 #### Disclaimer
-*This github organisation is not affiliated with any real-world organisation, all opinions expressed by organsiation members are those of inidividuals.*
+*This github organisation is not affiliated with any real-world organisation, all opinions expressed by organsiation members are those of individuals.*